Insurance FAQs

 Over-insurance is when you insure your property for more than it is worth.
 This does not mean you will get the inflated value if you make a claim.
 In the event of a successful claim, you can be paid the replacement value of the property lost or damaged.

 For example, if your home is insured for $300,000 when it only costs $200,000 to rebuild, you may only receive $200,000 from your insurance company.
-Our smart calculators provide you options to help you work out how much you should insure your property for.
+Our smart calculators provide you options to help you work out how much you could insure your property for.

 What is reinsurance?